 What is an Embedded System?

-An embedded system is a computer hardware system that utilizes a microprocessor and is equipped with software specifically intended to carry out a specialized purpose.
-This system may operate independently or as an integral component inside a larger system.
-An integrated circuit optimized for real-time processing serves as the system’s brain.
+An embedded system is a specialized computer hardware system.
+It includes a microprocessor and software designed for a specific purpose.
+This system can function independently or as part of a larger system.

-Up to 98 percent of all manufactured microprocessors are used in embedded systems.
+Up to 98% of all manufactured microprocessors are used in embedded systems.
 Applications for embedded systems include hybrid cars, avionics, digital watches, microwaves, and more.

 Use Cases of Embedded Systems